A Particle Method for Solving Fredholm Equations of the First Kind: Examples

 \section{Examples}

 This section shows the results obtained using the SMC implementation of the recursive formula~\eqref{eq:ems} on some common examples.
-A one-dimensional toy example in which the analytic form of both $f$ and $h$ is known is also investigated in Appendix~\ref{sec:analytically_tractable}.
-In this section we consider a simple density estimation problem and two realistic examples of image restoration problems, motion deblurring and positron emission tomography \citep{hohage2016inverse}.
+Two additional examples are investigated in Appendix~\ref{sec:additional_examples}.
+We consider a simple density estimation problem and a realistic example of image restoration in positron emission tomography \citep{webb2017introduction}.
 In the first example, the analytic form of $h$ is known and is used to implement the discretized EM and EMS.
-IB and SMC are implemented using samples drawn from $h$.
-In the case of motion deblurring, the RL algorithm (i.e. EM for Poisson counts) is implemented by considering the data image as a discretization of the unknown density $h$ into bins.
-The same image is used to draw the samples necessary for the SMC implementation.
+IB and SMC are implemented using a fixed sample $\mathbf{Y}$ drawn from $h$.
+For image restoration problems we consider the observed distorted image as the empirical distribution of a sample $\mathbf{Y}$ from $h$ and resample from it at each iteration of line 2 in Algorithm~\ref{alg:fpsmc}.

-A number of parameters have to be set in order to run EM, EMS, IB and SMC implementation of EMS.
-For all algorithms we need to specify an initial density $f_1$ and the number of iterations $n$.
-Unless otherwise stated, the number of iterations is $n=100$ (we observed that convergence to a fixed point occurs in a smaller number of steps for all algorithms; see Appendix~\ref{sec:analytically_tractable}) and the initial distribution $f_1$ is uniform over $\X$.
+The initial distribution $f_1$ is uniform over $\X$ and the number of iterations is either fixed to $n=100$ (we observed that convergence to a fixed point occurs in a smaller number of steps for all algorithms; see Appendix~\ref{sec:analytically_tractable}) or determined using the stopping criterion~\eqref{eq:stop}.
 For the smoothing kernel $K$, we use isotropic Gaussian kernels with marginal variance $\varepsilon^2$.
 The bandwidth $\bwN$ is the plug-in optimal bandwidth for Gaussian distributions where the effective sample size~\eqref{eq:ess} is used instead of the sample size $N$ \citep[page 45]{silverman1986density}.

 The deterministic discretization of EM and EMS (\eqref{eq:em_discrete} and~\eqref{eq:ems_discrete} respectively) is obtained by considering $B$ equally spaced bins for $\X$ and $D$ for $\Y$.
-The number of bins, as well as the number of particles, $N$, for SMC varies depending on the example considered.
+The number of bins, and the number of particles, $N$, for SMC vary between examples.
 In the first example, the choice of $D, B$ and $N$ is motivated by a comparison of error and runtime.
-For the image restoration problems, $D, B$ are the number of pixels in each image.
-The number of particles $N$ is chosen to achieve a good trade-off between reconstruction accuracy and runtime.
+For the image restoration problems, $D, B$ are the number of pixels in each image, while the number of particles $N$ is chosen to achieve a good trade-off between reconstruction accuracy and runtime.